MouseBiteLabs/Game-Boy-MBC3-Cartridge/README.md

 - Surface Finish: ENIG
 - Gold Fingers: Yes, 30° chamfer

-**I sell this board on Etsy, so you don't have to buy multiples from board fabricators:**

-[link]

-You can alternatively use the zipped folder at any board fabricator you like.
+You can use the zipped folder at any board fabricator you like.
 You may also buy the board from PCBWay using this link (disclosure: I receive 10% of the sale value to go twoards future PCB orders of my own):

-[link]
+[add link]

-The board is also listed on OshPark as well. **Be sure to get them in 0.8mm thickness if you order from here.**
+<a href="https://oshpark.com/shared_projects/Uqmcescj">The board is also listed on OSH Park as well.</a> **Be sure to get them in 0.8mm thickness if you order from here.**

-[link]

 ## Board Configurations

-The board comes with seven sets of jumper pads for solder bridges.
-SJ2, SJ3, SJ5, and SJ6 require you to solder bridge the middle pad either to the top or bottom pads, or left or right pads.
-SJ1, SJ4, and SJ7 are configured by either leaving them alone or bridging them with solder.
+The board comes with five sets of jumper pads for solder bridges.
+SJ3, SJ5, and SJ6 require you to solder bridge the middle pad either to the left or right pads.
+SJ1 and SJ4 are configured by either leaving them alone or bridging them with solder.
 Here are the situations where you need to add solder bridges.

-### Making Games Without SRAM or Battery (SJ1)
+### Making Games Without SRAM or Battery (SJ1 and SJ4)

-Solder bridge SJ1 if your game does not use any SRAM or battery.
+Solder bridge SJ1 and SJ4 if your game does not use any SRAM or battery.

 ### MBC3 Type Select (SJ3)